 UOnline at the University of Miami offers various degree programs that can be completed 100% online.
 One such degree is the Master of Science in Finance.
 The courses are taught by world-class faculty.
 The program requires 32 credits to graduate, which is a total of eight courses.
 Students will take 16 months to complete the program.
 There are some options for students to consider, too, including an MBA with a Corporate Finance Focus as well as several graduate certificates.

 - Cost of Tuition per Year: $40,220

 - Student Enrollment: 17,003

 13. Fordham University

-Fordham University offers an MS program online in Global Finance.
-The program is AACSB accredited.
-Students will not have to take the GRE or the GMAT to be accepted.
-Many students can choose to complete the requirements in as few as 12 months.
-Additionally, students can choose from three start dates to begin their MS. Students will also be able to collaborate with faculty in such areas as behavioral finance, contemporary finance, and international finance.
+Fordham University offers an online MS program in Global Finance.
+The program is AACSB accredited and can be completed in as few as 12 months.
+Terms are 10 weeks in length and students can begin the program in the fall, spring, or summer terms.
+Students will also be able to collaborate with faculty in areas such as behavioral finance, contemporary finance, and international finance.